cauliyang/academic/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
 - Deep Learning
+- Data Mining
 - Computational Biology

 # Education to show in About widget